Unfair treatment at work

 What does not constitute harassment?

-Not all unwanted behaviour in a workplace constitutes health-harming harassment or other unfair treatment within the meaning of the Occupational Safety and Health Act.
-There is no need to intervene in inconsequential, isolated incidents, such as occasional inappropriate remarks or work-related differences in opinion do not constitute harassment.
+Not all bad behaviour in a workplace constitutes harassment posing a health hazard or other types of inappropriate treatment within the meaning of the Occupational Safety and Health Act.
+There is no need to intervene in inconsequential, isolated incidents, and occasional inappropriate remarks or work-related differences in opinion do not constitute harassment.

 Some employees may find the way in which their employer uses their authority unreasonable, but employers are entitled to plan, manage and supervise the performance of their employees as they see fit.
 Employers also have the right to dictate their employees’ job descriptions, powers and procedures, and to impose a code of conduct.